adi2381/ai-chatbot/README.md

 The python files contains not only the code but also comments wherever necessary to explain the code and the working.
 For any further questions, you can send a request.

+### Train your model using Google Colab
+#### Why use google colab?
-Scroll to bottom to see how you can train your model using Google Colab's GPU (which is a powerful Nvidia Tesla K80 GPU) coupled with 12GB Ram.
-Also, Google provides this service for free with a limit imposed on your runtime session, you can have a session for maximum of 12 hours after which it terminates.
+1. It allows you to execute a runtime instance using google's GPU (which is a powerful Nvidia Tesla K80) coupled with 12GB Ram
+2. It is free of cost
+3. Only downside is that it allots you a time period of 12 hours maximum after which the runtime terminates without any warnings and any files in that runtime are deleted as well

+#### For detailed information on Google Colab
+Check the **Colab_GPU_train.ipynb** which you can download and open directly on [Google Colab](https://colab.research.google.com/)

+It explains all the steps as well as provides the code which you can directly execute unless you want to change the versions to setup your environment for training using GPU

 Diagram:
 ![Encoder & Decoder Network](https://miro.medium.com/proxy/1*sO-SP58T4brE9EHazHSeGA.png)